stfbk/PILLAR/README.md

 or description, and download a Data Flow Diagram (DFD) of the application to identify privacy threats.
-- **LINDDUN Analysis**: Perform a simple LINDDUN analysis of the application in the Threat Model tab.
+- **LINDDUN Analysis**: Perform a simple LINDDUN analysis of the application in the SIMPLE tab.
 - **LINDDUN GO Simulation**: Conduct a [LINDDUN GO](https://linddun.org/linddun-go/) simulation for the application in the LINDDUN GO tab, utilizing one or multiple LLM agents.
-- **LINDDUN PRO Methodology**: Use the [LINDDUN Pro](https://linddun.org/linddun-pro/) methodology with the provided DFD to identify precise privacy threats in the LINDDUN Pro tab.
+- **LINDDUN PRO Methodology**: Use the [LINDDUN PRO](https://linddun.org/linddun-pro/) methodology with the provided DFD to identify precise privacy threats in the LINDDUN PRO tab.
 - **Impact Assessment and Control Measures**: Assess the impact of identified privacy threats and suggest control measures based on the [privacy patterns](https://privacypatterns.org/) website.